Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization: Experiments

-In addition, to evaluate the usefulness of the proposed method, we compare with MDS, EfficientViT~\cite{coccomini_combining_2021} and other methods on classification task.
+\textbf{Implementation Details.} The proposed method is implemented in PyTorch~\cite{paszke_pytorch_2019}.
+For hyperparameters, we set $\lambda_c$ = $0.1$, $\lambda_f$ = $2$, $\lambda_b$ = $1$, $\lambda_{bm}$ = $1$ and $\delta$ = $0.99$.
+For comparison, we trained BMN~\cite{lin_bmn_2019}, AGT~\cite{nawhal_activity_2021}, AVFusion~\cite{bagchi_hear_2021} and MDS~\cite{chugh_not_2020} for temporal forgery localization task.
+In addition, to evaluate the usefulness of the proposed method, we compare with MDS, EfficientViT~\cite{coccomini_combining_2022} and other methods on classification task.
 We followed the original settings for BMN, AGT, MDS and EfficientViT, and used encoding concatenation fusion for AVFusion.
 For the methods that require pre-trained features, we trained them end-to-end with trainable encoder.
 For comparison, we also trained BMN with I3D features~\cite{carreira_quo_2017} (\ie fixed encoder).
-For the models which require S-NMS post-processing, we used the validation set to search for optimal parameters for post-processing.
+For the models which require S-NMS~\cite{bodla_soft-nms_2017} post-processing, we used the validation set to search for optimal parameters for post-processing.
 Final evaluation and results are based on the test set.
 For DFDC, we consider the whole fake video as one fake segment.
-For evaluation, we used 2 methods to generate the classification output for BA-TFD: (1) Using the highest confidence of the predicted segments as the confidence of the video being fake and (2) Training a MLP classifier using the confidences of predicted segments.
-We chose evaluation method (1) for \datasetabbr{} and method (2) for DFDC based on better performance on the datasets.
+For evaluation, we used 2 methods to generate the classification output for our method 1) Using the highest confidence of the predicted segments as the confidence of the video being fake and 2) Training a MLP classifier using the confidences of predicted segments.
+We chose evaluation method 1) for our dataset and method 2) for DFDC based on performance.